dotmailer/dotmailer-magento2-extension/README.md

 - Report a bug: create a [GitHub issue](https://github.com/dotmailer/dotmailer-magento2-extension/issues/new) including description, repro steps, Magento and extension version numbers
 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.14.0-RC5

+##### What's new
+- Contacts who resubscribe in Dotdigital will have their subscription status updated in Magento.
+- The unsubscribe and resubscribe steps of the subscriber sync have been moved to a separate cron group.

+##### Improvements
+- `setup_version` has been removed from module.xml; in the Dashboard, we now use composer.json to provide the current active module versions.
+- We've removed some repetition when generating the dynamic content passcode.

 # 4.13.8